-Quickly push and release the "SCAN" button.
-The radio will find the next station up the station band, stay there for 5 seconds, and then scan again to the next station.
-To stop scanning, push this button again.
+Quickly push and release "SCAN".
+If you hear a beep, you held the button too long, and the radio will scan the preset stations.
+The radio will find the next station up the station band, stay there for 5 seconds, and then scan again.
+To select a station, push "SCAN" again.

 There are two scan features-you can either scan the tracks on a specific disc or scan the first tracks of all the discs in the magazine.
 Scanning the tracks on a disc:

-Quickly push and release the "SCAN" button.
+Quickly push and release "SCAN".
 "SCAN" will appear on the display and the player will scan all the tracks on the disc you are listening to.
-To stop scanning, push this button again.
+If you hear a beep, you held the button too long, and the player will scan the first track of all the discs in the magazine.
+To select a track, push "SCAN" again.
 If the player scanned all the tracks on the disc, it will stop scanning.

-Scanning the first tracks of all the discs in the magazine:
+Scanning the first track of all the discs in the magazine:

-Push the "SCAN" button until you hear a beep.
-"SCAN" will appear on the display and the player will scan the first track of the next disc.
-To stop scanning, push this button again.
+Push "SCAN" until you hear a beep.
+"SCAN" will appear on the display and the player will perform the first track of the next disc.
+To select a disc, push the "SCAN" again.
 If the player has scanned all the discs, it will stop scanning.

-SEEK/TRACK (Seeking/Track up/down)
+SEEK (Seeking)